 When it comes to a healthy diet, balance is the key to getting it right.
 This means eating a wide variety of foods in the right proportions, and consuming the right amount of food and drink to achieve and maintain a healthy body weight.

-All the food we eat can be divided into five groups.
-Try to choose a variety of different foods from the first four groups.
+Try to choose a variety of different foods from the four main food groups.

-Most people in the UK eat and drink too many calories, and too much fat, sugar and salt, and not enough fruit, vegetables and fibre.
-It's important to have some fat in the diet, but you don't need to eat any foods from the 'Foods and drinks high in fat and/or sugar' group as part of a healthy diet.
+It's important to have some fat in your diet, but you don't need to eat any foods from the "foods and drinks high in fat and/or sugar" group as part of a healthy diet.

 Fruit and vegetables are a vital source of vitamins and minerals.
-It's advised that we eat five portions of a variety of fruit and vegetables a day.
+It's advised that we eat at least five portions of a variety of fruit and vegetables each day.

-There's evidence that people who eat at least five portions a day are at lower risk of heart disease, stroke and some cancers.
+There's evidence that people who eat at least five portions a day have a lower risk of heart disease, stroke and some cancers.

-What's more, eating five portions is not as hard as it might sound.
+What's more, eating five portions is not as hard as it sounds.
 Just one apple, banana, pear or similar-sized fruit is one portion.
 A slice of pineapple or melon is one portion.
 Three heaped tablespoons of vegetables is another portion.

 Having a sliced banana with your morning cereal is a quick way to get one portion.
 Swap your mid-morning biscuit for a tangerine, and add a side salad to your lunch.
-Add a portion of vegetables to dinner, and snack on dried fruit in the evening to reach your five a day.
+Have a portion of vegetables with dinner, and snack on dried fruit in the evening to reach your five a day.

-See 5 A DAY for more tips to help you get your five portions of fruit and veg.
+Read our 5 A DAY page for more tips on how to get your five portions of fruit and veg.

 Starchy foods should make up around one third of everything we eat.
 This means we should base our meals on these foods.

-Potatoes are an excellent choice of a starchy food and a good source of fibre.
+Potatoes are a great source of fibre.
 Leave the skins on where possible to keep in more of the fibre and vitamins.
-For example, when having boiled potatoes or have a jacket potato, eat the skin too.
+For example, when having boiled potatoes or a jacket potato, eat the skin too.

-Try to choose wholegrain or wholemeal varieties of starchy foods, such as brown rice, wholewheat pasta and brown wholemeal bread.
-They contain more fibre (often referred to as 'roughage'), and usually more vitamins and minerals than white varieties.
+Try to choose wholegrain or wholemeal varieties of starchy foods, such as brown rice, wholewheat pasta and brown, wholemeal or higher fibre white bread.
+They contain more fibre (often referred to as "roughage"), and usually more vitamins and minerals than white varieties.

-These foods are all good sources of protein, which is essential for growth and repair of the body.
+These foods are all good sources of protein, which is essential for the body to grow and repair itself.
 They are also good sources of a range of vitamins and minerals.

-Meat is a good source of protein, vitamins and minerals such as iron, zinc and B vitamins.
+Meat is a good source of protein, vitamins and minerals, including iron, zinc and B vitamins.
 It is also one of the main sources of vitamin B12.
 Try to eat lean cuts of meat and skinless poultry whenever possible to cut down on fat.
 Always cook meat thoroughly.
-Learn more in our section on Meat.
+Learn more by reading our page on meat.

 Fish is another important source of protein, and contains many vitamins and minerals.
 Oily fish is particularly rich in omega-3 fatty acids.

 Aim for at least two portions of fish a week, including one portion of oily fish.
-You can choose from fresh, frozen or canned, but canned and smoked fish can be high in salt.
+You can choose from fresh, frozen or canned, but remember that canned and smoked fish can often be high in salt.

 Eggs and pulses (including beans, nuts and seeds) are also great sources of protein.
 Nuts are high in fibre and a good alternative to snacks high in saturated fat, but they do still contain high levels of fat, so eat them in moderation.
-Learn more in Eggs and Pulses and beans.
+Learn more from our pages on eggs and pulses and beans.

-To enjoy the health benefits of dairy without eating too much fat, use semi-skimmed milk, skimmed milk or 1% fat milks, lower-fat hard cheeses or cottage cheese, and lower-fat yoghurt.
+To enjoy the health benefits of dairy without eating too much fat, use semi-skimmed, 1% fat or skimmed milk, as well as lower-fat hard cheeses or cottage cheese, and lower-fat yoghurt.

-Most people in the UK eat too much fat and too much sugar.
+Most people in the UK eat too much fat and sugar.

 Fats and sugar are both sources of energy for the body, but when we eat too much of them we consume more energy than we burn, and this can mean that we put on weight.
 This can lead to obesity, which increases our risk of type 2 diabetes, certain cancers, heart disease and stroke.